ebd622/docs/devoxx_be_2023/README.md

 * Quick demo of VT with Kotlin (subroutine, coroutine, continuations concept) (1:28:25)
   * Continuation is a datastructure that halps to restore the context of a call between calls to a coroutine (1:44:04)
   * Continuation should be a datastructure that you bebefit from but should not have a direct access to it
+  * VTs are supper lightweight.
+They are manages by JVM, not by OS (1:52:30)
+  * There is a carrier thread and VT is mounted and unmounted to a carrier thread (1:53:35)
+  * Mounting and unmouting takes some time, it is not free (because it is not possible to get something with absolutely no overhead!)
+(1:55:00)
+  * Quick example (2:07:45)

 ## Server Side Java
 #### Spring Infrastructure Deep Dive: Virtual Threads, Checkpoint Restore, Native Images